amygdala/amygdala.github.io/_posts/2017-04-14-gae_dataflow.md

 ## Summary... and what's next?

 In this post, we've looked at how you can programmatically launch Dataflow pipelines — that read from Datastore — directly from your App Engine app.
-See the example app's [README](https://github.com/amygdala/gae-dataflow/blob/master/README.md) for more detail on how to configure and run the app yourself.
+See the example app's [README](https://github.com/amygdala/gae-dataflow/blob/master/sdk_launch/README.md) for more detail on how to configure and run the app yourself.

-Dataflow's expressive programming model make it easy to build and support a wide range of scalable processing and analytics tasks.
+Dataflow's expressive programming model makes it easy to build and support a wide range of scalable processing and analytics tasks.
 We hope you find the example app useful as a starting point towards defining new pipelines and running your own analytics from your App Engine apps.
 We look forward to hearing more about what you build!